 Tham Nam Lod (Lod Cave)

-Guides (with lanterns) for Tham Lod are only 150 Baht per group (1-3 people), and the bamboo rafts inside the cave are 300 to 400 Baht for 3 people (one way or return trip through the cave).
-It takes about 2 hours to see all three higher level caverns, and the main river tunnel.
+Guides (with lanterns) for Tham Lod are only 150 Baht per group (1-3 people), and the bamboo rafts inside the cave are 400 Baht for 3 people (return trip through the cave).
+It takes about 1.5 hours to see all three higher level caverns, and the main river tunnel.
 You can watch 300,000 birds fly into the cave every evening after sunset, in the twilight, for free.
 Tham Lod is an enormous river tunnel with 3 higher dry caverns.
 The cave walls are covered with massive formations and columns over 20 metres high tower over visitors.
 The third cavern shelters the remains of prehistoric teak coffins.
 Near the visitor centre is a recently excavated archaeological site- a rock shelter where a 20,000 year old human skeleton was found- the oldest in Nth Thailand.
 Info on the site is in Thai and English.
 Sometimes wild gibbons inhabit the forest near the cave entrance- follow the whoops and you may see them.

 A note on ecotourism: there are a few places in Thailand where "ecotourism" is a working reality.
 Tham Lod is one of these places.
 The local ethnic Shan community provides all of the guides and bamboo raft services for the cave, and receive all of the money.
 Tourism has helped reduce their reliance on slash & burn agriculture.
 The locals respect the cave, its ecosystem (the birds, bats, fish, and cave adapted snakes (harmless) are strictly protected.)
 When you visit Tham Lod, your money directly helps the local community.